Does Quentin Jammer have anything left? It is a question that a lot of Chargers fans have going into the season.

 We need Jammer to dip into the fountain of youth in order to give us some confidence.
 This is a big year for the defense and he will be one of the guys to pay close attention to.
 If he stumbles out of the blocks, then the youngsters, Marcus Gilchrist and Shareece Wright, will be nipping at his heels for playing time.

-Topics: Quentin Jammer
+Tags: Quentin Jammer